 Caution

-The best e-bikes for climbing hills
+The best e-bike motor designs for climbing hills

 For mid-drive e-bikes, choose a battery with more than 500 watt-hours.
 For hub-motor e-bikes, your battery size will be substantially larger.
 Here is a direct link to battery sizing.
-Everything you need to know about e-bike batteries The link will open in a new tab.
+Everything you need to know about e-bike batteries: The link will open in a new tab.

 Everything you never knew that you needed to know about gear ratios.